Rossana Boyd, Principal Lecturer; Ph.D., Louisiana State University. Bilingual and ESL education.

-You start working toward your degree in our Online Secondary Education Teacher Certification Program before eventually enrolling in more specialized master’s classes.
+You start working toward your degree with teacher certification program course work before eventually enrolling in more specialized master’s classes.
 Most students complete their program taking courses entirely online.
 However, certain certification areas and specializations may require courses offered only in a traditional classroom setting.
 Your course work in this program examines:

 With experienced and respected instructors and a high-quality curriculum, we offer one of the finest teacher preparation programs in the Southwest.
 Overall, the College of Education is recognized as one of the top producers of teachers, administrators, counselors and other school professionals in Texas.

 The College of Education is accredited by the National Council for Accreditation of Teacher Education (2010 Massachusetts Ave.
 NW, Suite 500; Washington, D.C.
 20036; telephone 202-466- 7496).
 This distinction means we meet or exceed strict academic standards for excellence in educator preparation.

 This program requires joint enrollment in and completion of our post-baccalaureate certification program.
 Admission to the certification and master’s programs may be sought concurrently and requires the following steps:

 1. Apply for admission to the Toulouse Graduate School®.
 Select the post-baccalaureate certification program as your major.
 This requires: